 A SIM tray sits on the left side of the device.
-It supports dual nano-SIM card and a micro SD card via a dedicated slot, something that we are frequently missing in most of the modern smartphones due to the increasing use of the hybrid slot.
+It supports a dual nano-SIM card and a micro SD card via a dedicated slot, something that we are frequently missing in most modern smartphones due to the increasing use of the hybrid slot.

 A single bottom-firing speaker rests along with the headphone jack and a micro USB charging port.
 Surprisingly, the back of the phone does not attract fingerprints much, despite having a glossy finish.

 The overall design is pretty handy, though it might get uncomfortable for people with small hands to use it one-handed.
 It also feels lightweight due to the plastic build and does not tire the hands.